adegenna/cahnhilliard_2d/README.md

 ./ch2d
 ```

-The directory `cpp/swig` provides example drivers demonstrating how to use the Swig Python wrappers.
+The directory `cpp/swig/` provides example drivers demonstrating how to use the Swig Python wrappers.
 For example:

 ```shell
 cd [/PATH/TO]/cahnhilliard_2d/cpp/swig
 python driver.py
 ```

-# python/
+# Discontinued Prototype: python/
 This subdirectory contains earlier prototyping code in pure Python, but support for it has been discontinued in favor of the C++/Swig solution.

 # Visualization